-- The Board has formed a Risk and Governance Committee as described in Paragraph 3.4. - · Financial controls are set in place by the use of an authority matrix, general purchasing principles and approval procedures.
+- The Board has formed a Risk and Governance Committee as described in Paragraph 3.4.
+The Risk Management Team prepares and maintains a Corporate Risk Register and provides regular reports on corporate risk assessments to the Risk and Governance Committee. - Financial controls are set in place by the use of an authority matrix, general purchasing principles and approval procedures.
 All material expenditure is closely monitored by the Audit Committee on behalf of the Board and reported on a periodic basis.
 The Chairman of the Audit Committee works closely with the Company's finance personnel prior to Board meetings in order to understand financial risks and report such risks to the Board.
 Management accounts are prepared regularly for the Board to ensure information congruence between senior management and the Board.
-The Audit Committee reviews and recommends improvements to internal controls. - The Company offsets the risk of catastrophic operational failures using appropriate insurance, with coverage for third party liability, well control, day-to-day office and business insurance, and operator's extra expense. - · The Company protects its employees through the adoption and application of a Health, Safety and Environment Policy, global medivac membership program and ongoing global travel insurance for periods where employees are travelling on business, along with membership to emergency assistance and management for all employees in overseas locations. - Operational reporting is submitted to the Board at each Board meeting to ensure decisions are made in an efficient and effective manner.
-Reports include reviews of operational assets, potential exploration, new ventures and general operational issues and/or opportunities. - The Company's Risk Management Policy can be found under the Governance tab on the Company's website at www.karoongas.com.au. - · Specific risks that affect the Company are summarised in the Operations Review section of the 2016 Annual Report.
+The Audit Committee reviews and recommends improvements to internal controls. - The Company offsets the risk of catastrophic operational failures using appropriate insurance, with coverage for third party liability, well control, day-to-day office and business insurance and operator's extra expense. - The Company protects its employees through the adoption and application of a Health, Safety, Security and Environment Policy, global medivac membership program and ongoing global travel insurance for periods where employees are travelling on business, along with membership to emergency assistance and management for all employees in overseas locations. - Operational reporting is submitted to the Board at each Board meeting to ensure decisions are made in an efficient and effective manner.
+Reports include reviews of operational assets, potential exploration, new ventures and general operational issues and/or opportunities. - The Company's Risk Management Policy can be found under the Governance tab on the Company's website at www.karoongas.com.au. - Specific risks which affect the Company are summarised in the Operations Review section of the 2017 Annual Report.